All Episodes

 They have sought to sideline delay.

-They're now trying to take out uh Carl Rovan's scooter libby, and there's new news on Bill Chris, they're going after Bill Frist again today on his blind trust and his investments.
+They're going after Bill Frist again today on his blind trust and his investments.

-It's just like Nixon, just like Watergate, just like the Ron Contra, they just keep repeating history.
+It's just like Nixon, just like Watergate, just like the Ron Contra.

-But you know, this isn't like Clinton.
+But, you know, this isn't like Clinton.

 Clinton was sued and then tried to cover up his own conduct.

-These attacks are now coming from the left, and it appears that they may have successfully manipulated the criminal justice system into a political tool, because this is really all about criminalized political decisions.
+And it appears that they may have successfully manipulated the criminal justice system into a political tool because this is really all about criminalized political decisions.

-Let's just assume that there are indictments, and let's assume the indictments have nothing to do with leaking the name of Valerie Plame.
+When you get down to it, let's say, let's just assume here, since everybody else is, let's join the chorus, let's just assume that there are indictments, and let's assume the indictments have nothing to do with leaking the name of Valerie Plame.

-Oh, and I'm gonna tell you what else is going on here, folks, and I touched on this Friday.
+Oh, and I'm going to tell you what else is going on here, folks.

 And I want to mention this before I forget it.